Hardcore pornography: United Kingdom

 The Independent reported in 2006 that Nielsen NetRatings found that more than nine million British male adults used Internet porn services.
 The study also reported a one-third rise in the number of women visiting X-rated sites, from 1.05 million to 1.38 million.
 A 2003 study found that one third of all British Internet users accessed hardcore porn.

 United States

 A 2005 study by Eric Schlosser estimated that revenues from hardcore porn matched Hollywood's domestic box office takings.
 Hardcore porn videos, Internet sites, live sex acts and cable TV programming generated US$10 billion, roughly equal to U.S. domestic box office receipts.

 Impact on society

-Berl Kutchinsky's Studies on Pornography and Sex Crimes in Denmark (1970), a scientific report commissioned by the Presidential Commission on Obscenity and Pornography, found that the legalizing of pornography in Denmark had not (as had been expected) resulted in an increase of sex crimes.
+Berl Kutchinsky's Studies on Pornography and Sex Crimes in Denmark (1970), a scientific report commissioned by the United States' Presidential Commission on Obscenity and Pornography, found that the legalizing of pornography in Denmark had not (as had been expected) resulted in an increase of sex crimes.

 A study conducted in Denmark in 2003 and later published in Archives of Sexual Behavior found that Danish men and women generally believe that hardcore pornography has a positive influence on their lives.